Table of Contents[Hide][Show]

 If you want a guided tour you can take a one or two-hour guided horseback trail ride.
 You can also enjoy a 45-minute carriage ride or hay ride.
 The Furnace Creek Stables is located in The Oasis of Death Valley.

 Jeep tours allow for backroad discovery.
 Jeeps can be rented at the Inn at Death Valley to explore without a guide.

 Other Important Death Valley Details You Need to Know

 Death Valley National Park is located in California, 125 miles west of Las Vegas, the closest city with commercial flights.
 California Highway 190 transects Death Valley from Panamint Springs on the west side to Death Valley Junction on the east side.
 Interstate 15 at Baker, California, is 84 miles south of Death Valley Junction.

 Death Valley National Park is open 365-days a year and 24-hours a day.
-Admission is $20 per vehicle for a 7-day pass or you can use an America the Beautiful annual pass ($80).
+Admission is $30 per vehicle for a 7-day pass or you can use an America the Beautiful annual pass ($80).

-There are nearly 1,000 miles of roads in Death Valley National Park but read the map closely.
+You will find nearly 1,000 miles of roads in Death Valley National Park but read the map closely.
 The majority are unpaved, four-wheel-drive roads, unsuitable for most cars.